 This doesn’t have to be true, though.
 Research can help you figure out how to balance out your fish’s environment, even when adding plants in there.
 Plants need the right amount of lighting, an appropriate substrate, a layer of the right material for them to rest in and grow from, and the right fertilizers.

 Even disregarding the other pieces of the aquarium plant puzzle, diving into the world of fertilizers can make you feel like you are in way over your head.
-That’s why we’ve created this list with reviews of the top seven aquarium plant fertilizers on the market in 2020.
+That’s why we’ve created this list with reviews of the top seven aquarium plant fertilizers on the market.

 1. API Leaf Zone Freshwater Aquarium Plant Fertilizer — Best Overall